stefanhans/client-go/examples/read-yaml-configuration-deployment/README.md

-# Reads the Specifications of one Deployment and one Service from a YAML File and Act Accordingly
+# Reads the Specifications of one Deployment and one Service from a YAML File and Acts Accordingly

 This example program demonstrates a classical use case by doing the following:

-- read a YAML file with one deployment and one related service
+1. read a YAML file with one deployment and one related service (default: configuration.yaml)

-- split it in k8s resources
+2. split it in k8s resources

-- decode deployment from YAML to JSON
+3. decode deployment from YAML to JSON

-- unmarshall deployment from JSON to k8s resource
+4. unmarshall deployment from JSON to k8s resource

-- try to create the deployment, and update it, if creation failed
+5. try to create the deployment, and update it, if creation failed

-- decode service from YAML to JSON
+6. decode service from YAML to JSON

-- unmarshall service from JSON to k8s resource
+7. unmarshall service from JSON to k8s resource

-- try to create the service, and update it, if creation failed
+8. try to create the service, and update it, if creation failed

+9. show exposed <ip-address>:<port number> (only for minikube installation)

 You can adopt the source code from this example to write programs that manage other types of resources through the Kubernetes API.